heondo/barcrawl/README.md

 - Must be issue-managed via meistertask or trello
   - name your project 8.19 Team [your team number] Hackathon

+### team 1
+  - James Cho
+  - Heondo Kim
+  - Edward Lee
+  - Uzair Ashraf

+### Idea: Barcrawl

+App that allows users to view nearby restaurants and bars.
+Users can also plot a route of their selected destinations, hopefully with a drivershare service.
+Utilizes Google Maps, Yelp, EventBrite, and Darkweather APIs to gather the data.

 ### Judging Criteria
 - **Appeal** : is it visually appealing / well put together